 President Seyni Kountche of Niger and President Gnassingbe Eyadema of Togo have strongly condemned foreign interference in Angola.

-President Seyni Kountche of Niger and President Gnassingbe Eyadema of Togo have strongly condemned foreign interference in Angola.
+Background: President Seyni Kountche of Niger and President Gnassingbe Eyadema of Togo have strongly condemned foreign interference in Angola.
 The two leaders made their attack in a communique issued at the end of an official visit to Niger this week (27 to 29 December) by President Eyadema.

 They said they deplored the intervention in Angola of foreign powers, including South Africa, and believed that by ???ming the warring factions they were encouraging and inflaming a fratricidal struggle.